novaenext/ipipeline/README.md

 results - x: 2, y: 4, z: 8
 ```

 According to the defined workflow, the nodes were executed in the expected order.
 The inner lists of the topological order must always be executed in order, however, the elements within them can be executed simultaneously.
-As in this case the SequentialExecutor class was used, the nodes will be executed as if the topological order were a flat list.
+As in this example the SequentialExecutor class was used, the nodes were executed as if the topological order were a flat list.